pascal-roth/thundertorch/source/ML_utils/working_examples/working_example_code.rst

 Working Example: Code implementation
 ====================================

-The general usage of the ML Toolbox should be demonstarted here with.
+The general usage of the ML Toolbox should be demonstrated here.
-Therefore, following elements are included in this Example:
+Therefore, the following elements are included in this Example:

 -  Creation of a DataLoader
 -  Creation of a LightningModel